dragonfire535/xiao/README.md

 * `LOVER_USER_ID` is the Discord user ID of your significant other.
 This rigs certain commands, like `ship`.
 Optional for loners.
 * `XIAO_PREFIX` is the prefix the bot should have.
 * `INVITE` is an invite link for the bot's support server.
 Optional.
+* `TEST_GUILD_ID` is a guild ID for the server you want to deploy test slash commands to.
 * `REPORT_CHANNEL_ID` is a channel ID for the bot to send reports to.
 Optional, by default it'll send the owners a DM.
 * `JOIN_LEAVE_CHANNEL_ID` is a channel ID for the bot to send server join/leave information to.
 Optional.
 * `COMMAND_CHANNEL_ID` is a channel ID for the bot to send command usage data to.
 Optional.